dustinpfister/hexo_sitesource/source/_posts/jquery-getting-started.md

 ## A word on versions

 In this post I am using jQuery 3.2.1, as of this writing it is a late version.
 Keep in mind that over the years a whole lot has been added, and removed.
 As such jQuery is an example of something where the version number matters a whole lot.

+## A word on relevance in 2017

+Is jQuery was very much needed back when it first hi the seen in 2006, but is it still relevant in 2017?
+It is true that many of the features introduced in jQuery are now native to the browser.
+However this is only true if we are only talking about modern browsers that have decent support for document.querySelector.
+Also jQuery is still very popular, and it is used on a ton of sites, and projects.
+So it looks like jQuery is not quite dead just yet.

 ## A word on the fact that functions are objects in javaScript